 The big leap came with the facelifted 991 generation around 2016, when Porsche added the steering wheel mode dial and the Sport Response button, borrowing the idea from the 918 Spyder.
 That turned Sport Chrono from a single button into a complete control center.
 You can trace the rest of the story in our 911 generations guide.

-On the current 992 generation the analog clock shares the dash with a fully digital cockpit, and the lap timing ties into the Track Precision app on your phone.
+On the current 992 generation the analog clock shares the dash with a fully digital cockpit, and the lap timing ties into the Track Precision app.
 The app records detailed telemetry and video overlays from a track session, which is a long way from a single mechanical stopwatch.
 The core idea has not changed, but the tools around it have grown up.

 Is It Worth It